AriadnaMaldonadoGrieco/AriadnaMaldonadoGrieco/README.md

  I recently learned: Responsive design with flexbox.

  I’m currently learning: Sass and Bootstrap.
-I’m looking for my first job in the industry and eager to learn and improve my habilities!
+I’m looking for my first job in the industry and I’m eager to learn and improve my habilities!

 📫 You can reach me at my email: ariadnamaldonadogrieco@gmail.com.
 On twitter: @AriadnaMGrieco